 Cursillo in the Parish?

-As the activity of the implementation of the Diocesan Strategy increases, so does our desire within Diocesan Cursillo to support the many initiatives that are being suggested within Bishop Richard’s current Strategy Newsletter.
-Immediately, our hope is to be able to demonstrate how Cursillo can be one way to engage your church families in apostolic action as well as sharing the whole outreach of the parish in a renewed and positive way.
+As the activity of the implementation of the Diocesan Strategy continues, so does our desire within Diocesan Cursillo to support the many initiatives that are being suggested within Bishop Richard’s Strategy.
+Immediately, our hope is to be able to demonstrate how Cursillo can be one way to enliven the discipleship and engage your church families in apostolic action as well as sharing the whole outreach of the parish in a renewed and positive way.

 There is a Jewish legend that tells that when Moses threw his staff into the Red Sea, the sea quite contrary to the expected miracle, did not divide itself to leave a dry passage for the Israelites.
 Not until the first Israelite stepped forward into the sea, in trust, did the promised miracle happen and the waves recede.